george-toka/Computer-Vision-Projects/README.md

 implemented by the student (moi) except for the dilation. <br>

 <h4>Project 1</h4>
 <ins>Part 1</ins> : Here we have to perform image stitching between 4 images.
-We extract image <br>
+We extract <br>
-using SIFT or SURF and we manually stitch them.
+features using SIFT or SURF and we manually stitch them.